Housing & Homelessness

 When buses get bogged down in traffic, everyone suffers.
 I will push SDOT to design streets that prioritize transit speed and capacity.
 Faster transit and reduced congestion will benefit all road users and help everyone move around the city faster.

 Eliminate Carbon Pollution Through Electrification

-The only way we can avoid global warming is by transitioning from polluting fossil fuels to clean electric power.
-I will work to make financially responsible Electric Vehicle and Home Heating incentives to ease Seattle’s transition to renewable energies.
+Seattle must do its part to avert the worst of global heating by transitioning from fossil fuels to clean electric power.
+I will work with fellow councilmembers to offer financially responsible Electric Vehicle and Home Heating incentives and encourage Seattle’s transition to renewable energies.

 Become the First Carbon Negative City